joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 ### Additional Notes

 * There is room for improvement around error checking, doing more with the scripts, such as sending an email when it's triggered etc to remind the server to be powered off.
-* Because most of the configuration is JSON/PowerShell files, you could have the entire scripts folder in a git repository to be able to make changes, rollback and keep version history.
+* Because most of the configuration is JSON/PowerShell files, you could have the entire scripts folder in a git repository to be able to make changes, roll back and keep version history.
-*
+* Remove any hard coding of any secrets to connect to Azure (as an example) from the scripts, look at implementing a password management tool that has API access or even the Windows Credential Manager.
+You want a system where you can easily update the passwords of accounts, limit access and prevent anything from being stored in plain text.